The magazine of photography and ideas

 Nagashima: That’s one of the reasons why I’ve stuck to my methods and the subject matter.
 It’s not what’s supposed to be the subjects or techniques of “great art.”
 All of those criteria were created by men.
 So of course they didn’t care for my work.
 I feel like I have to build a whole new criteria for women in the art field.
 When they look at my work, they consider it “female work” based on their own criteria.
 Because they don’t have the words to understand what I’m doing.
 And they don’t have a clue about how to look at those works and what I am—they don’t know what we are doing.
 But I know!
 [Laughs]

-This interview and images appears courtesy Yurie Nagashima and Dashwood Books and was originally published in Self Portraits: Yurie Nagashima (Dashwood Books, 2020).
+This interview and images appear courtesy Yurie Nagashima and Dashwood Books and was originally published in Self Portraits: Yurie Nagashima (Dashwood Books, 2020).